jonaskay/flashover-middleman/source/2018-09-15-deep-work-and-the-4-disciplines-of-execution.html.markdown

 Creating a cadence of accountability is harder when you are working by yourself.
 There is no social pressure.
 And there is no support network when things get tough.

 The first step in my attempt to manufacture this cadence of accountability, is to put a weekly reminder in my calendar to go over this week’s deep work hours.
-I’m doing this so that I will regularly review my progress and figure out how I could get more deep work hours done during my weeks.
+I’m doing this so that I will regularly review my progress and figure out how I could get more deep work hours done during my next weeks.

 The second step is to publish this blog post.
 The main purpose of this post is to inspire you to keep moving towards your goals.
 But this post will also push me forward.